 1. Amazing Grass Green Superfood, Chocolate

 Getting in your greens and chocolate fix is easy with Amazing Grass Green Superfood’s chocolate variety.
 Packed with rich cacao as well as a blend of fruits and vegetables including wheat grass, alfalfa, broccoli, carrot, acai, and beet, it provides ample nutrients in every sip.
 The addition of flaxseeds and digestive enzymes aid in digestion function, too.
-We love that Amazing Grass is certified organic by California Certified Organic Farmers (CCOF), gluten free, vegan, no sugar added, non GMO, and kosher.
+We love that Amazing Grass is certified organic by California Certified Organic Farmers (CCOF), gluten-free, vegan, no sugar added, non-GMO, and kosher.

 2. Garden of Life Vegan Green Superfood Powder – Raw Organic Perfect Whole Food Wheat Grass

 This greens powder is made from one hundred percent young wheat grass, and nothing else, meaning that it’s a nutrient-packed way to wake up your morning smoothie.
-Garden of Life’s Vegan Green Superfood Powder is made from the juice of organic grasses, which are cold-temperature dried within hour of harvest.
+Garden of Life’s Vegan Green Superfood Powder is made from the juice of organic grasses, which are cold-temperature dried within an hour of harvest.
 This ensures that the nutrients stay intact and are not degraded by heat or transit.
 This greens powder is also vegan, certified USDA organic, and non-GMO.